jaredquinn/esphome-wx/README.md

 ![Made for ESPhome](https://esphome.io/_images/made-for-esphome-black-on-white.svg)

-More information on my full weather station setup can be found in the related folder, a good starting point is the [background document](related/background.md).
+More information on my full weather station setup can be found in the [docs](docs) folder, a good starting point is the [background document](docs/background.md).

 As more devices are being added to the supported devices, the structure of this repository has recently undergone some changes.
 Common configuration and repeated code is being